sepiks-ai/sepiks-ai/README.md

 - 👋 Hi, I’m @sepiks-ai
 - 👀 I’m lay-interested in simulations of biological an economic systems
-- 🌱 My business is orking on some hyperpersonalised AI.
+- 🌱 My business is working on some dramatic hyperpersonalised AI.
 - 💞️ I’m looking to collaborate on both...
 - 📫 How to reach me paul@sepiks.ai
 - ⚡ Fun fact: ...Crab sticks don’t actually contain any crab.
 And from 1993, manufacturers have been legally obliged to label them ‘crab flavoured sticks’